Meeting the ESFA’s cyber resilience requirements for 2019/20

 In May 2019, the ESFA (Education and Skills Funding Agency) – an executive agency of the DfE (Department for Education) – launched a new contract framework for further-education funding, setting out stronger requirements for cyber security and business continuity.

-Schedule 7 of its funding agreements for 2019/20 require education and training providers – including colleges and universities – to be able to demonstrate conformance to two international standards as a condition of funding:
+Originally, Schedule 7 of its funding agreements for 2019/20 required education and training providers – including colleges and universities – to be able to demonstrate conformance to ISO/IEC 27001:2013 and ISO 22301:2019 as a condition of funding.

 This page explains what ISO 27001 and ISO 22301 are, how to achieve and demonstrate conformance to them, and the benefits of using them to improve your cyber resilience.